 As I neared the mountain, I thought I was going to have to find a small trail but you continue all the way to the back and there is a very clear, wide path that will lead you all the way to the top.
 Below is a photo of the trail you need to take to lead you to the summit.

-The trail to the summit took about 30-minutes and was another battle.
-1000-meters in just over two hours is no mean feat.
+The trail to the summit took about 30 minutes and was another battle.
+1000 meters in just over two hours is no mean feat.
 Luckily the view is amazing and makes the sweat-soaked t-shirt all worth it.

 I made it to the top and saw that there are three rocks, as you can see from the road before you begin the hike.
-To get to the second and third rock you need to make your way through a bit of a jungle path.
+To get to the second and third rocks you need to make your way through a bit of a jungle path.
 If you are afraid of spiders this is your worst bloody nightmare!
 Thousands of spiders had created a blanket of webs across the entire area.
 To make it through I had to lead the way with a stick otherwise I would have been attacked by the spider army.

 I hung out on rock two for quite a while as it had some good protection from the wind and rain.
-It was awesome watching the clouds build up, swarm towards me, rain and then pass over only for more to follow.
+It was awesome watching the clouds build up, swarm towards me, rain, and then pass over only for more to follow.
 The cycle moved so quickly.
 I managed to wait for a couple of breaks in the rain to send up the drone.

 I ran up the third rock and there is actually a decent path that will lead you there if you don’t mind a bit of a scramble.
 It isn’t too crazy but definitely not for everyone.
-As always know your limits and just trust your instinct whether a climb, jump or trail is for you.
+As always know your limits and just trust your instinct whether a climb, jump, or trail is for you.

 I really loved Cerro Tute and it was a great first experience in Santa Fe, Veraguas.
 I recommend doing it as your first hike even though it is quite long.
 You will get great views of the area and can even pick out a few other peaks you might want to summit also!